Requests for funding will open on September 16, 2024.

 Grant funding up to $1,000 is available.
-This program is a partnership between the City and the Toronto District School Board and Toronto Catholic District School Board.
+This funding program is a partnership between the City and the Toronto District School Board and Toronto Catholic District School Board.

 Student-led groups consisting of two or more students from grades JK to 12 are eligible to apply.
 A TDSB or TCDSB staff member must serve as the project supervisor.